SwanseaU-TTW/CSCM59/labs/FAQ.md

 need to change the connection method.
 Log into mysql either with the command line or mysql admin and run:

+## `ER_ACCESS_DENIED_NO_PASSWORD_ERROR` when connecting

+Sometimes mysql installs itself with a password for the root user.
+If so, the most common default password is 'mysql' so enter that for the password when prompted.

 `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';`

 This is because Oracle's MySQL server removed password authentication by